maxtaco/maxtaco.github.com/_posts/2014-01-04-how-to-store-your-bitcoins.md

 Practically speaking, there's an outstanding public challenge to test the security of  WarpWallet.
 When the site was announced, we included 4 challenges that we knew to be solvable in short order, to prove that people would take the challenges seriously.
 They did.
-The remaining challenge it to guess an address with only 48 bits of entropy, and is [uncracked](https://blockchain.info/address/1AdU3EcimMFN7JLJtceSyrmFYE3gF5ZnGj) since November 2013.
+The remaining challenge is to guess an address with only 48 bits of entropy, and is [uncracked](https://blockchain.info/address/1AdU3EcimMFN7JLJtceSyrmFYE3gF5ZnGj) since November 2013.